mikie27/Design-System-Plugin/README.md

 npm install -g @Design-System-Plugin/cli
 Then initialize in your project:

-# terminal

 cd your-project
 Design-System-Plugin init

-# This creates a Design-System-Plugin.config.json file
-# with your export settings
+This creates a Design-System-Plugin.config.json file with your export settings